UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 ## People
 Instructor:  [Brad Nelson](https://bnels.github.io/).
 William H. Kruskal Instructor in the Department of Statistics.
 Office Hours TBD.

 TA: Sue Parkinson.
 CAAM Ph.D.
-Office Hours TBD.
+Office Hours Tuesdays at 10-11AM via Zoom or in Jones 304 when class is in person.

 ## Course Format